steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

 collection filtering.
 Most of these implementations, however, work in slightly different ways which tends to complicate the life of us programmers quite a bit.
 Just remembering the exact syntax to create a Filter from one of these projects can be somewhat problematic.
-Moreover, the JDK 8 mechanics cannot be used as the jaxb2-maven-plugin must be binary compatible with JDK 1.6+.
+Moreover, the JDK 8 mechanics cannot be used as the jaxb-maven-plugin must be binary compatible with JDK 1.6+.

 ## Filters in the JAXB2 Maven Plugin